Employer of Record in Kosovo

 Paternity Leave In Kosovo

-Fathers are granted two days of paid leave during the birth or adoption of their child, and an additional two weeks of unpaid leave, which can be taken at any time before the child turns three.
+Fathers are granted three days of paid leave during the birth or adoption of their child, and an additional two weeks of unpaid leave, which can be taken at any time before the child turns three.
 Employees are required to inform their employer at least 10 days in advance when intending to take this leave.

 Sick Leave In Kosovo